 Here are six of my favorite ways to combine herbs for year-round uses:

-This type of cooking usually involves herbs that will do well in full sun and not a lot of watering.
+A Mediterranean style of cooking usually involves herbs that will do well in full sun without a lot of watering.
 Think about the Mediterranean climate.
-Here are my favorite herbs that I combined in a large pot for this use:

 - Rosemary